Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 While the DSLR uses a mirror to bounce light into the viewfinder and image sensor, the mirrorless camera just scraps the mirror idea and directly exposes the sensor to light.

+This method generates a live preview of your scene or the object you photograph on the electronic viewfinder.
 Pressing the shutter button triggers a door to slide up over the image sensor.
 This door eventually slides down and exposes the sensor to light.
 After opening, another door covers the sensor, effectively stopping the exposure and catching the picture.

 Simple right?
 Who knew that a minor change would lead to such advantages in photography, too?

-DSLR vs. Mirrorless Cameras
+DSLR vs. mirrorless cameras

 Simply put, your standard DSLR camera has a mirror, while mirrorless (as the name suggests) does not.
 But that isn’t enough of an explanation, right?
+Let us talk about their basic mechanical differences:

-Advantages of DSLR Cameras
+Advantages of DSLR cameras

 DSLR stands for “Digital Single-Lens Reflex.”
 These cameras have bodies that allow light to enter through a single lens.